sfrenot/seedbeat/seedbeat2/README.md

 ### Build

-To build the binary for Seedbeat2 run the command below.
-This will generate a binary in the same directory with the name seedbeat2.
+To build the binary for Seedbeat run the command below.
+This will generate a binary in the same directory with the name seedbeat.

 ```
 make